GWR No. 1340 Trojan

-GWR No. 1340 is an steam locomotive, built in 1897 (Works No. 1386) by the Avonside Engine Company of Bristol, England.
+GWR No. 1340 Trojan is a preserved steam locomotive, built in 1897 (Works No. 1386) by the Avonside Engine Company of Bristol, England.

 Service life

 Trojan was built by Avonside in 1897 for Messrs Dunn & Shute of Newport Town.
 In 1903, it was sold to the Alexandra Docks Railway, though was still unnumbered.
 Upon the absorption of the ADR in 1923 into the GWR, Trojan gained the number 1340.
 The locomotive was based mainly at Cardiff Cathays and Radyr, however it also spent time at Oswestry and Greenford.
 The Great Western withdrew Trojan from Cardiff in July 1932 and sold it to the Netherseal Colliery at Burton-on-Trent.
 In 1947, it was passed onto Alders (Tamworth) ltd.

 Preservation

 Trojan is now preserved at the Didcot Railway Centre.
 It was restored to working order in 2002 and remained in service on demonstration trains at Didcot until 2011 when it was withdrawn for a 10-yearly overhaul.
 Trojan was moved offsite in 2016 for the overhaul to take place and returned to operation in 2021.